wycliffe-BI/cv/README.md

 # cv
-Brendan's A-Level Computer Science programming project using computer vision libraries in python that will run on a Raspberry Pi, and use reliable algorithms that detect print failures during additive manufacturing.
+Brendan's A-Level Computer Science programming project using computer vision libraries in python that will run on a Raspberry Pi, and use computer vision for detecting hand gestures and covid related matters